 He blew me a kiss, raised his hand in a jaunty salute, and off they went.
 I found out later that Judy passed away that Thursday.

-Losing a child must be one of the hardest experiences anyone can face on earth, but it’s one our Father in heaven understands best.
+Losing a child must be one of the most difficult experiences anyone can face on earth, but it’s one our Father in heaven understands best.
 May Carl Harstine and every parent who has lost a child find comfort in this, and hope in the fact that God’s only Son did not stay dead but rose again and is alive forevermore.
 This, let us never forget.